bacalhau-project/bacalhau/docs/docs/setting-up/join-compute.md

 :::

-### Important Note: Public Network Peculiarity
+### Important Note: Demo Network Peculiarity
-This guide describes the process of setting up and joining a public network.
-The public network exists to get familiar with the application and to perform test jobs.
+This guide describes the process of setting up and joining the demo network.
+The demo network exists to get familiar with the application and to perform test jobs, but should not be relied upon for production use.
 Any user can start their own node.
-Therefore, the public network is not intended for processing personal and sensitive information, nor does it guarantee the safety and security of user data.
+Therefore, the demo network is not intended for processing personal and sensitive information, nor does it guarantee the safety and security of user data.

 ## Quick start (Ubuntu 22.04)